 Federal Direct Subsidized Stafford Loan - Participating students must be enrolled at least half-time and demonstrate financial need as determined by the FAFSA.
-If eligible, sophomores may borrow up to $4,500 and juniors and seniors may borrow up to $5,500 per academic year; graduate students may borrow up to $8,500 per academic year.
+If eligible, sophomores may borrow up to $4,500 and juniors and seniors may borrow up to $5,500 per academic year.

 Federal Direct Unsubsidized Stafford Loan - Participating students must be enrolled at least half-time.
-This loan is available to graduate students, and to independent undergraduate students.
+This loan is available to graduate students and undergraduate students.
 Interest begins to accrue immediately, however, students may choose to defer payment of interest and principle while enrolled at least half-time.
-Eligible sophomores may borrow up to $4,000.
-Juniors and seniors may borrow up to $5,000.
-Graduate students may borrow up to $10,000.
+Eligible dependent undergraduate students may borrow up to $2000.
+Eligible independent undergraduate students may borrow up to $6000 as a sophomore and up to $7000 as a junior or senior.
+Graduate students may borrow up to $20,500 per academic year.

 For additional information, please consult the University Catalog, Mercer's website, or contact the Office of Student Financial Planning at (678) 547-6444.

-Office of Student Financial Planning, Atlanta Campus Staff:
+Office of Student Financial Planning, Atlanta Campus Staff for Nursing:

 Tina Fowler - Nursing Graduate Program (MSN, BSN-DNP, DNP, PhD)